Entanglement and Absorbing-State Transitions in Interactive Quantum Dynamics

-In this work, we consider interactive quantum dynamics with unitary evolution and measurements, where the results of the measurement outcomes are used to apply local unitaries that \emph{steer} the system towards particular target states.
+In this work, we consider interactive quantum dynamics with unitary evolution and measurements, where the measurement outcomes are used to apply local unitaries that \emph{steer} the system towards target states~\cite{Roy-Gefen2020_steering,Kraus-Zoller2008_preparation,Zhou-Lukin2021_preparation}.
 The target states are absorbing states, so that the dynamics can evolve to the target state, but cannot leave it.
 We discuss steering both to trivial product states and to entangled symmetry-protected topological (SPT) states.
 Our dynamics only uses local feedback (in contrast to non-local classical communication), i.e., each feedback operation depends only on the measurement immediately preceding it at the same location.
 Therefore, the average density matrix dynamics is described by a time-independent local quantum channel.
-Unlike the quantum channels that occur in the standard (non-adaptive) measurement-induced transition, our channel is \emph{not} unital, so its steady state need not be the infinite-temperature state.
-A large literature exists on non-equilibrium phase transitions in generic quantum channels.
-A notable example is the absorbing-state phase transition~\cite{Hinrichsen_2000, hinirchsen2008non} separating an `active phase', in which the absorbing state is not reached and the density matrix remains a mixed extensive-entropy state (for times sub-exponential in the system volume), from an `absorbing phase' in which a pure zero-entropy target state is reached (in a time at most polynomial in system size).
-Absorbing-state transitions have been studied in classical and quantum systems, and were recently observed in an ion-trap quantum computer~\cite{ PhysRevLett.116.245701, PhysRevE.94.012138, PhysRevA.96.041602, lesanovsky2019non, PhysRevLett.123.100604, chertkov2022characterizing}.
+Unlike the quantum channels that occur in the standard (non-adaptive) measurement-induced transition, our channel is \emph{not} unital, so its steady state need not be the maximally mixed state.
+The channels we consider can in fact undergo an absorbing-state phase transition~\cite{Hinrichsen_2000, hinirchsen2008non, PhysRevLett.116.245701, PhysRevE.94.012138, PhysRevA.96.041602, lesanovsky2019non, PhysRevLett.123.100604, chertkov2022characterizing} separating an `absorbing phase' in which a pure zero-entropy target state is reached in a time at most polynomial in system size, from an `active phase' in which it is not.